simplia-electronics/imxrt_sdk/README.md

 # imxrt_sdk
-SDK for IMXRT based modules
+SDK for IMXRT based modules.

+Zip file for MCUExpress can be found in releases section.